Borda/pyDeprecate/README.md

 * define user warning message and preferable stream
 * extended argument mapping to target function/method
 * define deprecation logic for self arguments
+* specify warning count per:
+    - called function (for func deprecation)
+    - used arguments (for argument deprecation)

+In particular the target values (cases):

+- _None_ - raise only warning message (ignore all argument mapping)
+- _True_ - deprecation some argument of itself (argument mapping shall be specified)
+- _Callable_ - forward call to new methods (optional also argument mapping or extras)

 ### Simple function forwarding